 If a student is interested in taking Work Experience they should talk to their grade level administrator.

 RAP opens the door for high school students to gain work experience, and develop skills and abilities in a career they are interested in pursuing after high school.
 In return, RAP employers pay the apprentices' wage, and provide on-the-job training in one of Alberta's 50 trades.

-Please see Mr. Martinson for more information.
+Please see your grade level administrator for more information.